gabrielhochstatter/tic-tac-toe/README.md

 ### Tech Used:

 - JavaScript (ES6 mostly).
-- Vue.js for connecting the game logic and the front end.
+- Vue.js for connecting the game logic and the front end component rendering.
 - Unit tests for the game logic are handled by Jasmine (open `SpecRunner.html` to see them).